kumulynja/nwc_wallet/README.md

 });
 ```

-If a request can not be handled, you should use the `failedToHandleRequest` method to inform the website or app that the request could not be handled, instead of the specific request handled method:
+If a request can not be handled, you should use the `failedToHandleRequest` method to inform the website or app, instead of the specific request handled method:

 ```dart
 try {